lightward/mechanic-tasks/docs/generate-a-product-discount-when-a-voucher-product-is-purchased/README.md

 Tags: Discounts, Products, Watch

 Use this task to generate discounts for future purchases.
-When a customer buys a "voucher" product, they will be emailed a single-use discount code for a fixed amount of money off a purchase on a corresponding "entitled" product".
+When a customer buys a "voucher" product, they will be emailed a single-use discount code for either a fixed amount of money or percentage off a purchase on a corresponding "entitled" product".

 * View in the task library: [tasks.mechanic.dev/generate-a-product-discount-when-a-voucher-product-is-purchased](https://tasks.mechanic.dev/generate-a-product-discount-when-a-voucher-product-is-purchased)
 * Task JSON, for direct import: [task.json](../../tasks/generate-a-product-discount-when-a-voucher-product-is-purchased.json)